openshift/boilerplate/README.md

 ### Update

-Periodically, run `make update-boilerplate` on a clean branch in your consuming repository.
-If it succeeds, commit the changes, being sure to notice if any new files were created. **Sanity check the changes against your specific repository to ensure they didn't break anything.** If they did, please make every effort to fix the issue _in the boilerplate repo itself_ before resorting to local snowflake fixups (which will be overwritten the next time you update) or opting out of the convention.
+- Periodically, run `make update-boilerplate` on a clean branch in your consuming repository.
+If it succeeds, it will create a git commit in a branch called `update-boilerplate-{COMMIT}`.
+- Validate the changes against your specific repository, and make any changes to your repository's files to accommodate them. **Do not modify files owned by boilerplate.** If one of these files is causing problems in your repository, please make every effort to fix the issue _in the boilerplate repo itself_ before resorting to local snowflake fixups (which will be overwritten the next time you update) or opting out of the convention.
+- If post-update changes were necessary, add them to the branch, preferably in a new commit so your posterity can distinguish between automatic and manual changes.
+- Push the branch as usual to create a pull request.

 ## Contributing
 In your fork of this repository (not a consuming repository):